Are you looking for the best fall road trips? This guide has all of the best fall foliage drives in the USA!

 Blue Ridge Parkway, Virginia and North Carolina

 The Blue Ridge Parkway drive tops just about every list of the best fall foliage road trips.

 This road winds its way through not one, but two of the country’s stunning national parks: Shenandoah National Park and the Great Smoky Mountains National Park.

-This 460-mile road is filled with scenic overlooks, picture-perfect farmhouses, and of course the brightest fall colors.
+This 460-mile road is filled with scenic overlooks, picture-perfect farmhouses, give you access to some of the best hikes in Shenandoah National Park, and of course the brightest fall colors.

 As a matter of fact, there are so many different types of trees lining Blue Ridge Parkway that the fall colors last much longer than average!

 Rather than just one week of beautiful hues, the colors can last up to three weeks!
 This is what makes the Blue Ridge Parkway one of the best fall foliage road trips.

 Mountain Cloves Scenic Byway, New York

 The Mountain Cloves Scenic Byway takes you through The Catskills in New York, one of the best places to see fall foliage in the United States.

 About three hours outside of New York City, this 40-mile road has tons of sights that are enhanced by the gorgeous colors of autumn.